 might be given more than one RDG within a single TXOP or SP.

-NOTE 2—If the RD responder is a VHT AP, the RD response burst can contain VHT MU PPDUs.
+NOTE 2—If the RD responder is a VHT AP, the RD response burst can contain VHT MU PPDUs that might have TXVECTOR parameter NUM_USERS > 1.

 9.29.4 VHT MU beamforming

-When transmitting an MU PPDU, an MU beamformer shall order the per-user arrays of TXVECTOR parameters
+When transmitting a VHT MU PPDU, an MU beamformer shall order the per-user arrays of TXVECTOR parameters

 so that the per-user USER_POSITION array is in ascending order.

 10.40 Group ID management operation

-An AP determines the possible combinations of STAs that can be addressed by an MU PPDU by assigning
+An AP determines the possible combinations of STAs that can be addressed by a VHT MU PPDU by assigning

 STAs to groups and to specific user positions within those groups.